LucaCagnini/HMM-Kunitz/README.md

 ## Pipeline Execution

 ### 1. *Extract Kunitz domain sequences from UniProt:*

-From the advance search function in UniProt it is possible to download the sequences of all the proteins showing a Kunitz domain:
+From the advance search function in UniProt it is possible to download the sequences of all the proteins showing a Kunitz domain, with a specific query:

    ° Pfam ID: PF 00014